thomasstrassmann/ingredient5/README.md

 A major error within the business logic was only noticed by using multiple users, because the cookbook was the same for all users.
 Here, a crucial error had crept into the view, which however could also be fixed with a few lines of code.

 An error that still remains is the sending of automatic mails in dev-mode (debug=True), because here a 500 error code appears.
 Here a suitable solution was searched for a long time, however, so far remained unclear, why the error appears.
 Since the function is fully functional when the page is live (debug=False), this is rather negligible.

+**Automatic testing**

+In addition to manual testing of the application, a small test suite was also written.
+However, it must be emphasized that this is not a classic TDD approach and therefore there was no red-green-refactor cycle.
+The tests were not written in advance, but rather at the same time or afterwards.
+This is because the size of the project simply allowed this approach.
+In a larger project, it would also be worthwhile to use test-driven development to save time and resources.

 ## Deployment